DevMiser/Lumina_Frame/README.md

 Open a web browser and navigate to https://openweathermap.org/.

-Click **Sign In** and create a free account.
-Once logged in, navigate to your profile and select **My API keys**.
+Click **Get API key** and create a free account.
+Once logged in, click **API keys**.
 Copy the default key or generate a new one.
-Keep it in a secure location.
+Copy it and keep it in a secure location.
 You will need it in a later step.

-> **Note:** The free OpenWeather tier is sufficient for Lumina Frame.
-It provides access to the current weather endpoint and the 5-day/3-hour forecast endpoint used for weather queries.
+> **Note:** The free tier of OpenWeather is sufficient for Lumina Frame.
+It provides free access to the current weather endpoint and the 5-day/3-hour forecast endpoint used for weather queries.

 ---